Taqiyah (cap): Sudan

 The prayer cap is worn under a white turban called an imama.
-Sudanese men wear the white turban with a white thobe called a jalabiyyah, see Islam in Sudan and Culture of Sudan.
+Sudanese men wear the white turban with a white thobe called a jalabiyyah.
 In the United States, the Sudanese robe is sold as an African dishdasha, Sudani or Sudanese thobe.

 Turkey

 Before 1925, men used to wear the fez hat and calpack, or a conical taqiyah known as the taj.
-However, the hat law of 1925 formally banned these form of hats.
+However, the hat law of 1925 formally banned these forms of hats.
 The Turkish cap, which is similar to a beanie or tuque, can also commonly be found.
 The Turkish cap is made of wool or cotton fleece and has a distinctive pom-pom or toorie on top.
 Turkish people also wear regular cotton prayer caps.
-Women wear a variety of folk dresses with a vest called a jelick and a veil called a yashmak.
+Women wear a variety of folk dresses with a waistcoast called a jelick and a veil called a yashmak.
 The traditional wedding dress is red.
 Men wear the folk costume to festivals and prayers, but most men don a suit or tuxedo for weddings.
 Additionally, Dervishes have a unique costume.